ricab/scope_guard/docs/tests.md

 ## Tests

-A number of compile time and run-time tests can be automatically run in multiple configurations.
+A number of compile-time and run-time tests can be automatically run in multiple configurations.

 There are a few dependencies to execute the tests: